3MFConsortium/spec_production/3MF Production Extension.md

 * *obfuscated*: the intent of the obfuscated model is to provide a modified version of the fullres model by hiding some condidentially sensitive zones.
 An "obfuscated" model MUST fully enclose the shape of the "fullres" version, for example, for packing purposes.
 * *lowres*: the model is low resolution, for example for visualization purposes.

 It defines as well the priority order to select the alternative representation: 1. *fullres* -> 2. *obfuscated* -> 3. *lowres*.
-When two or more alternative representation of the same *modelresolution* are available and the consumer has "access rights" to that object, the priority order is defined by the direct order in the \<alternative> element sequence, and being the representation in the referencing object the one with last priority.
+When two or more alternative representations of the same *modelresolution* are available and the consumer has "access rights" to those objects, the priority order is defined by the direct order in the \<alternative> element sequence, and being the representation in the referencing object the one with last priority.

 A production printer MUST reject models with only a "lowres" representation available for printing.
 For example, if the "fullres" model file is encrypted the production printer MUST be able to decrypt it.
 Printing an "obfuscated" MIGHT or MIGHT NOT be accepted, depending on the printing intent.
 For example it MIGHT be accepted for viewing purposes or prototyping, but it MUST be rejected for final production.

-The *modelresolution* specified in the \<alternative> element overrides the optionally specified in the referenced model by the path.
+The *modelresolution* specified in the \<alternative> element overrides the optionally specified in the referenced model.

 # Part II.
 Appendices